 The floor covering throughout the living room and bedroom of the unit is nylon tufted cut loop carpeting.
 In the Owner's Information Package you will find literature supplied by the carpet manufacturer.
 This information will be helpful in maintaining and extending the life of the carpet.
 Please refer to this information for the carpet or hard surface flooring care and cleaning instructions.
 Simple vacuuming is all that is necessary to remove loose dirt and debris for everyday cleaning.
 Mop occasionally, using a minimal amount of water.
 Abrasive cleansers and scouring pads can scratch and damage the surface also.

 Ceiling

 The ceiling in this unit is covered with a padded vinyl ceiling headliner.
 The recommended cleaning instructions are to use a soft cloth and a mild detergent.
-Do not saturate the material with water as it may damage the material or adhesives.

 Window Treatment